For those of you who are gamers, you are probably well aware of the new NCAA Football 14 game coming out last week.

 How would you feel if BYU finished the 2013 season at 7-6 with a bowl win?
 Would it be a step in the right direction?
 Or would it be a step back for the program?

-Tags: Alabama Crimson Tide Ammon Olsen Arizona Wildcats Boise State Broncos BYU Cougars Cody Hoffman Featured Jamaal Williams Kyle Van Noy Marshall Thundering Herd Michael Alisa Middle Tennessee Blue Raiders NCAA Football 14 Nebraska Cornhuskers Nevada Wolfpack Notre Dame Fighting Irish Popular Taysom Hill Texas Longhorns Utah Utes Virginia Cavaliers Washington Huskies Wisconsin Badgers
+Tags: Alabama Crimson Tide Ammon Olsen Arizona Wildcats Boise State Broncos BYU Cougars Cody Hoffman Jamaal Williams Kyle Van Noy Marshall Thundering Herd Michael Alisa Middle Tennessee Blue Raiders NCAA Football 14 Nebraska Cornhuskers Nevada Wolfpack Notre Dame Fighting Irish Taysom Hill Texas Longhorns Utah Utes Virginia Cavaliers Washington Huskies Wisconsin Badgers